antoinetlc/paper_summaries/Papers/Image-to-Image_Translation_with_Conditional_Adversarial_Nets_Isola_et_al_CVPR17/Pix2Pix.md

 <a href="https://phillipi.github.io/pix2pix/">Link to paper</a>
 </p>

-### Problem
+### Context

-* The paper tackles the problem of image translation, i.e mapping an image to another image automatically without user intervention.
+* The paper tackles the problem of image translation, i.e mapping an image to another image automatically without user intervention, using a set of paired images (input, target).
 Such problem often arises in computer graphics and vision.
 An example could be mapping a sketch to a drawing or changing a satellite image to a map.

 ### Novelty and contributions :